Baggara, Dekakire in Chad

 Introduction / History

 Shuwa Arabs are commonly referred to as the Baggara.
 This name is derived from the Arabic word bagar, meaning cow, and refers to the Arab tribes in West Africa who are cattle herders.
-They are spread from the Lake Chad region eastward to the Nile River in the countries of Sudan, Niger, Chad, Cameroon, Nigeria, and the Central African Republic.
+They are spread from the Lake Chad region eastward to the Nile River in the countries of Sudan, Niger, Chad, Cameroon, Nigeria and the Central African Republic.
 They live in a hot, semi-arid climate with zones ranging from sparse shrub lands to wooded grasslands.

 What Are Their Lives Like?

-Unlike their Arab neighbors farther north, the Baggara are unable to raise camels because of the thicker vegetation and more humid climate.
+Unlike their Arab neighbors farther north, the Dekakire Baggara are unable to raise camels because of the thicker vegetation and more humid climate.

-The roles of Baggara men and women are very distinct.
+The roles of Dekakire Baggara men and women are very distinct.
 The women are responsible for milking the cows.
 They sell the raw milk to factories, and processed milk either at the marketplace or door to door.
-They keep the earnings for themselves, or use it to pay household expenses.
+They keep the earnings for themselves or use it to pay household expenses.
 The women also build the houses, tend to the children, go for water, prepare the daily meals, and trade in the marketplace.

 The men are primarily involved with caring for the herds.
 They also plant and harvest the crops.
 Although the mother is the primary caretaker of the children, the father may also show them some affection, or discipline them from time to time.
 Since the women are capable of adequately maintaining the household, the men will sometimes leave for one or two years at a time to work in other countries.

-The Baggara depend entirely on their animals for survival.
+The Dekakire Baggara depend entirely on their animals for survival.
 The people feed on milk and cheese during the winter.
 Animal fat and dung are used as healing ointments.
 The skins are used to make clothing and tents.
 Even the bones are used to make ornaments and weapons.
-A Baggara's life revolves around his animals and he is strongly devoted to them.
+A Dekakire Baggara's life revolves around his animals and he is strongly devoted to them.

-The Baggara live in simple dome-shaped tents built by the women.
+The Dekakire Baggara live in simple dome-shaped tents built by the women.
 They are portable structures that can easily be packed and moved along with the herds.

 When preparing to set up a new camp, the bed for the woman and small children is built first, then the tent is put up around it.
 The tents are built by placing saplings into holes in the ground, then bending them over and tying them at the top.
 Smaller branches are tied into the frame, and then covered with thatch or grass mats.
 The tents are arranged in a circle, and the cattle are brought inside it at night.